Just Got to Be

-"Just Got to Be" is a single by The Black Keys.
-It is from the album Magic Potion.
+"Just Got to Be" is a single by American rock band The Black Keys from the album Magic Potion.
 It was released on August 6, 2007.
 It was featured on the soundtrack of the 2007 video game NHL 08, and used in the AT&T commercial "Stage Presence" for the Windows Phone.

 Music video

 The music video for "Just Got to Be" was directed by Peter Zavadil.
 It shows Patrick Carney and Dan Auerbach performing on a stage in the Akron Italian Center without an audience.

 Track listing

 Written by Dan Auerbach and Patrick Carney.